truward/brikar/README.md

 Brikar comes with pre-configured logging (slf4j+logback).
 See also ``default-service-logback.xml``.

 Metrics are necessary to capture information on how application processed particular request.
-That metric-specific information usually has the following attributes:
+That metrics-specific information usually has the following attributes:

 * Operation name.
 This is used to associate the particular place in code with business procedure.
 It can be a class and method names combined if such processing is encapsulated in the particular method, or it can